rajneesh069/DSA/README.md

 ## Trees

 1. It consists of nodes.
-In case of binary they are atmost 2 in number.
+In case of a binary tree, they are atmost 2 in number.
 2. Nodes &rarr; root , internal, leaf.
 3. Leaf : They have no children.
 4. Root : Topmost node is root.